Rutvikrj26/awake-portfolio/content/posts/g-r-e.md

 * You are **not being asked to express your own views on the subject being discussed** (as you were in the Issue task).

 Instead, **you are being asked to evaluate the logical soundness of an argument of another writer and, in doing so, to demonstrate the critical thinking, perceptive reading and analytical writing skills** that university faculty consider important for success in graduate school.

+Get a **[quick look](https://drive.google.com/drive/folders/1hiWQfju_vCl0OAqmrhgQXi35xPPzGHmu?usp=sharing)** on test taking strategies and helpful habits in to follow during the exam